panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 The [PanopticPool](https://github.com/panoptic-labs/Panoptic/blob/main/contracts/CollateralTracker.sol)
 exposes the core functionality of the protocol.
 If the SFPM is the “engine” of Panoptic, the Panoptic Pool is the “conductor”.
 All interactions with the protocol, including minting, burning, rolling, liquidating, force exercising distressed accounts, or just checking position balances and accumulated streamia, originate in this contract.

-The Panoptic Pool is responsible for orchestrating the required calls to the SFPM to create option positions in Uniswap, tracking user balances and accumulating the streamiaon those positions, and calling the CollateralTracker with the data it needs to settle position changes.
+The Panoptic Pool is responsible for orchestrating the required calls to the SFPM to create option positions in Uniswap.
+It tracks user balances and accumulates the streamia on those positions.
+Also, it calls the CollateralTracker with the data it needs to settle position changes.

 ## Architecture & Actors